Before are some basic linux commands to keep you going.

 3.View Network Settings of Specific Interface

-Using interface name (eth0) as an argument with “ifconfig” command will display details of specific network interface.
+Using the interface name (eth0) as an argument with the “ifconfig” command will display details of specific network interface.

 root@pve:~# ifconfig eth0